 This is a personal decision.
 Both taste amazing in French toast, and both are eggy yeast breads.
 However, bricohe has a richer taste.

-In addition to making this challah French toast casserole, you have so many options.
+In addition to making this baked challah French toast, you have so many options.
 You can cube the bread to make homemade croutons, or you can serve it with jam or honey.

 More butternut squash recipes